mendix/docs/content/en/docs/refguide/modeling/mendix-ai-assistance/translation-generator.md

 {{< figure src="/attachments/refguide/modeling/mendix-ai-assistance/translation-generator/translate-system-text.png" max-width=80% >}}

-It generates translation for the system texts based on what the [current language](/refguide/translatable-texts/#current-language) is set for app end-users.
+It generates translation for the system texts based on what the [current language](/refguide/translatable-texts/#current-language) is for app end-users.

 ## Read More